ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 - `Cluster Computing`: the most common cluster is `High-performance clusters (HPC)`

 :::{admonition} Admonition
-The following are the main 3 ways for hpc computing:
+The following are the main three ways for hpc computing:

 - `OpenMP` the full name is open multi-processing, support `c`, `c++`, and `fortran` language, `gcc` and `clang` of compilers.
 Share memory for same process.